oleksiyk/binary-protocol/README.md

 ### Loops (arrays)

-Give a buffer where first 32bit integer is a number (3) of further 32bit integers (2,3 and 4):
+Given a buffer where first 32bit integer is a number (3) of further 32bit integers (2,3 and 4):

 ```javascript
 var buffer = new Buffer(16);